pixelwatt/cmb2-roadway-segments/README.md

 ## Changelog

+### 0.9.6

+* Added fallbacks for tooltips.
+When being used for a single post, the title of the post containing the pin is displayed in the tooltip.
+When using queries, the post title followed by a link to the post is displayed.

 ### 0.9.5

 * Added the ability to draw polygons on the map when the "limit_drawing" argument is not set.
 As a result, the geometry library is now required.